peetaaah/refactored-octo-goggles/README.md

 reusable library (eg Ruby Gem, Node Package, etc).
 The library should provide a clean and simple programmatic interface that would allow a client back-end application to talk to the ProgImage service.
 The library should be idiomatic for the target language.

+### TODOs
+1. Refactor and split services to different modules
+2. Stretch - Series of microservices for image transformation
+3. API shim
+4. TESTING!